ashebanow/nix-config/README.md

 ```

 If using WSL, reboot it via ```wsl --shutdown``` in PowerShell and open a new terminal window.
 For non-WSL, just close down your terminal session and open a new one.
 You may get a prompt about creating zsh files, you can skip creating them since our next step will take care of them.

+## WORK STILL NEEDED

+1. ssh config - still need to get rid of locally stored certs and rely on 1password ssh.
+Alternatively, get rid of 1password and rely on more traditional linux methods (gnupg, gnome wallet, etc)
+2. finish converting all secrets to ragenix
+3. convert yuzu and limon to use whole disk encryption and impermanence.
+4. Update hyprland config to something more pleasing
+5. convert all modules to have enable flags etc
+6. track down duplicates in flake.lock
+7. figure out why rofi can launch chrome/obsidian but hyprland can't
+8. add missing extensions to vscode, and get it to work with settings.json read only.
+9. Handle code signing on WSL2 (1password runs in windows?)